GSA/fpki-guides/pages/fpki_hottopic_googlect.md

 <Insert Content>

 ### Frequently Asked Questions
-1. Will this impact my internal Agency CA?
+1. Will this impact my agency's internal Root CA?
-- If you use the agency's CA as a Root (not FCPCA [COMMON]), it shouldn't have any impact.
-This only impacts server authentication certificates that validate to a Root CA distributed by Microsoft, Apple, or Mozilla trust stores.
+* If you use an agency Root CA (not COMMON Root CA), it shouldn't have any impact.
+This change only impacts server authentication certificates that validate to a Root CA distributed by Microsoft, Apple, or Mozilla trust stores. <!--If FPKI decides to remove the COMMON Root from the Microsoft and Apple trust stores, then...?-->

 #### Google Certificate Transparency Recommended Reading
 1. [What is Certificate Transparency](https://www.certificate-transparency.org/)